mailslurp/mailslurp-client/README.md

   // access the data on request body console.log(request.body.inboxId);

-  // do something with with inboxId like `mailslurp.waitForLatestEmail(undefined,inboxId)`
+  // do something with with inboxId like `mailslurp.waitForLatestEmail(undefined,undefined, inboxId)`

   // return a 2xx status code so MailSlurp knows you received it response.sendStatus(200);